MicrosoftDocs/powerapps-docs/powerapps-docs/user/collaborate-using-sharepoint.md

 - We moved the command to make documents easier to find with fewer clicks.

 *Has the Documents tab gone away?*
 - No, it hasn’t gone away.
-Users can still access the documents associated with the record in question the old way, simply by selecting the **Related** menu and then the **Documents** link.
+Users can still access the documents associated with the row in question the old way, simply by selecting the **Related** menu and then the **Documents** link.

 *With the change, will subfolders in SharePoint still be created automatically?*
 - Yes.
 The behavior is similar to that of the **Documents** link under the **Related** menu.
 When a user selects the **Files** tab for the first time, the corresponding SharePoint subfolder is created by the system.